-Are you in charge of cooking the turkey this year?
+In charge of cooking the turkey this year?
 Follow our simple guide with step-by-step instructions for getting your feast on the table in time for lunch.
-These timings are based on a 4kg whole turkey to serve 6-8 people at approximately 2pm
+These timings are based on a 4kg whole turkey to serve 6-8 people at approximately 2pm.

 Preheat oven to 180°C (160°C fan, gas mark 4).

-Take the turkey out of the fridge and add your stuffing if using.
+Take turkey out of the fridge and add stuffing, if using.

 Weigh turkey to calculate your exact cooking time.

-Cover the turkey loosely with foil, and put in the oven, breast-side down.
+Cover turkey loosely with foil and put in the oven, breast-side down.

-Remove the foil from the turkey and turn the bird over to brown the skin.
+Remove the foil from the turkey and turn it over to brown the skin.

 Increase oven temperature to 200°C (180°C fan, gas mark 6).